StarStruck season 5

-The fifth season of StarStruck, aka (StarStruck V) is a Philippine television reality talent competition show, was broadcast on GMA Network.
+The fifth season of StarStruck, also known as StarStruck V, is a Philippine television reality talent competition show, was broadcast on GMA Network.
 Hosted by Raymond Gutierrez, Carla Abellana and Dennis Trillo.
-Carla Abellana replaced Jolina Magdangal for this season, while former replaced Dingdong Dantes, as the former replaced Richard Gomez, who will run as representative of the 4th district of the Province of Leyte as host of the game show Family Feud.
+Abellana replaced Jolina Magdangal for this season, while former replaced Dingdong Dantes, as the former replaced Richard Gomez, who will run as representative of the 4th district of the Province of Leyte as host of the game show Family Feud.

 Major changes happened on the show.
 The regular daily show became a daily update show that focused on the lives of the contestants and their activities and tests on the show.
 It was hosted by the show's the segment hosts are StarStruck graduates with Mark Herras, LJ Reyes, Arci Muñoz and Paulo Avelino.
 They serve as StarStruck Shoutout, who is tasked to join the hopefuls as they go through every phase of the competition, it premiered on November 15, 2009.
 The council was composed of Lolit Solis, Floy Quintos and Iza Calzado act as the members of the Sunshine Dizon was first reported to be part of the council in the place of Iza Calzado but had to turn down the offer due to health problems.

 The five mentors are from Acting mentor; Gina Alajar, Dance mentor; Douglas Nierras, Singing mentor; Jai Sabas-Aracama, Grooming and Make-up mentor; Barbi Chan and Image mentor; Abbygale Arrenas de Leon.
 Also featured many fives: The Factor V, The V Mentors, The V Hosts together with Dingdong Dantes and Nancy Castiglione in the Final Judgment day, The Final V, and a 5 million pesos’ worth of prizes for the Ultimate Survivors.
 The season ended with 99 episodes on February 21, 2010, having Steven Silva and Sarah Lahbati as the Ultimate Survivors.

 The series is streaming online on YouTube.

 Overview

 Auditions

 In the last quarter of 2009, GMA Network announced that the distribution of the application form will be on August 30 and would be distributed nationwide through various malls.
 For this season, the age limit is set from 16 to 23 years old.
 There was a live coverage of the said event during SOP.
 Much of the auditions were held at the GMA Network's headquarters and at SM Supermalls throughout the Philippines.

 The following dates and cities for the auditions were as follows:

 The pilot episode was aired on November 15, 2009.
 The new improve edition of the popular show.
 The StarStruck is shown everyday having Mondays to Fridays will be tests.
-This season there was be a Saturday's edition is the performance night hosted by Raymond Gutierrez.
+This season there was a Saturday's edition is the performance night hosted by Raymond Gutierrez.
 The Sunday's edition is the elimination night hosted by Carla Abellana and Dennis Trillo.
 The show held its the Final Judgment on February 21, 2010 at the Araneta Coliseum.